CyberArchitect777/carrier-directive/README.md

 # Carrier Directive
 ## By Barrie Millar
-### A text-mode strategic version of the legacyh 1988 game Carrier Command
+### A text-mode strategic game inspired by the 1988 game Carrier Command

 ## Introduction